curttimson/lastfm-nowplaying/README.md

 ### Configuration

+Configuration is split between the Last.fm API option and via passing in static data.

+#### Last.fm API

  - `apiKey` - Your Last.fm API Key which can be obtained here: https://www.last.fm/api/account/create
  - `user` - Your Last.fm username

+#### Static Data

+ - `title` - Title of the track
+ - `artist` - Artist of the track
+ - `imgUrl` - Image Url used for the album art
+ - `backgroundImgUrl` Image Url used for the blurred background image

 #### Optional Configuration